rebane2001/lyra.horse-blog/blog/content/posts/2025-08-you-dont-need-js/index.md

 }
 </style>

+*Correction (Oct 2025): As pointed out by a few people, the word definitions in the demo above are not fully accurate.
+Use my post to learn CSS, not Latin :).*

 We can now use them in the CSS however we want by just seeing if they're *:checked*.
 Here I made tabs with separate divs for the content by using a *:has* selector on a parent element to find out which radio button is currently selected.

 The *:has* selector has to be on a parent element that contains both the radio button and the target element - you can simply use *html* or *body* if you want it to work across the entire page.
 You should **never** use something like <code style="color:#d30000">:has(...)</code> by itself as it'll run the selector for every element of the page, which can cause performance issues (<code style="color:#0e8d00">body:has(...)</code> is okay).